General James R. Slack

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Huntington High School (here, next to this marker); Huntington County Civil War Memorial (within shouting distance of this marker); Rock House (about 700 feet away, measured in a direct line); Burk's Lock (about 700 feet away); Canal Landing on Washington Street / Jefferson Park Mall (approx. 0.2 miles away); Otto U. King, D.D.S., F.A.C.D. (approx. 0.3 miles away); Huntington County War Memorial (approx. 0.3 miles away); Ex Parte Milligan (approx. 0.3 miles away).
 Touch for a list and map of all markers in Huntington.

 More about this marker.
 Contains a photo of General Slack.

 Also see . . .
 Col. James R. Slack - The Battle of Champion Hill.
 (Submitted on July 29, 2011, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 27, 2011, by Willard McKinzie of Huntington, Indiana.
-This page has been viewed 677 times since then and 29 times this year.
+This page was last revised on November 18, 2019.
+It was originally submitted on July 27, 2011, by Willard McKinzie of Huntington, Indiana.
+This page has been viewed 778 times since then.
 Photos: 1, 2, 3. submitted on July 27, 2011, by Willard McKinzie of Huntington, Indiana. • Bill Pfingsten was the editor who published this page.